 A unique identifier for the subject of the assertion.

-When using assertions for client authentication, the Principal SHOULD be the client_id of the OAuth client.
-When using assertions as an authorization grant, the Principal MUST identify an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).
+- When using assertions for client authentication, the Subject MUST identify the client to the authorization server, typically by using the value of the client_id of the OAuth client. - When using assertions as an authorization grant, the Subject MUST identify an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).